-Children are the future and helping them learn how to care for the world is so important.
-There are so many engaging Earth Day activities for upper elementary kids you can implement in your classroom to educate them on the problems our planet is facing.
-Taking some time to allow them to learn about them, learn about solutions, and problem solve themselves is important.
-Here are a few engaging Earth Day activities for 4th and 5th graders.
+Children are the future, and helping them learn how to care for the world is so important.
+There are so many engaging Earth Day activities for upper elementary students that you can implement in your classroom to help them understand the problems our planet is facing.

 1. Share a Read Aloud